trollinzaggi/llm-chatbot-best-practices/PROJECT_SUMMARY.md

 # Azure OpenAI LLM POC Standards - Project Summary

-## ✅ Project Created Successfully!
+## Project Status

-Your Azure OpenAI LLM POC Standards repository has been created with comprehensive examples and best practices for using various LLM libraries with Azure OpenAI.
+The Azure OpenAI LLM POC Standards repository has been created with comprehensive examples and best practices for using various LLM libraries with Azure OpenAI.

-## 📁 Project Structure Created
+## Project Structure

 ```
 azure-llm-poc-standards/